DPR-droid/2022_09_Data_Representation/README.md

 ## 3.5 Biggest challenge

+1. Identifying the source of the problem or issue,
+2. Analysing the application's code and any error messages that are generated
+3. Testing different parts of the application to determine where the issue is occurring
+4. Finding a solution to the issue, which may involve modifying the code or implementing a workaround
+5. That all the necessary dependencies are installed
+6. Ensuring that the code is correctly implemented for logging in, creating and updating records, and logging out
+7. Testing and deploying the application on Pythonanywhere **Pythonanywhere Errors below**
+8. Ensure that the application is well-structured, easy to navigate

-1. Debugging issues with the data being sent in the ajax request or received in the Flask app.
+Debugging issues with the data being sent in the ajax request or received in the Flask app.
 It can be helpful to use tools such as the browser's developer console or a tool like Postman to inspect the request and response data or curl commands.
-2. That all the necessary dependencies are installed
-3. Ensuring that the code is correctly implemented
-4. Testing and deploying the application on Pythonanywhere **Pythonanywhere Errors below**

 # 4. How Run the Assessment